 Living With Frontotemporal Dementia

 If you or a family member are diagnosed with FTD, it's important to find a doctor who knows how to manage it as soon as possible.
 Speech experts, physical therapists, and nurses may be able to help, too.

-- Ask your doctor whether medications can help.
+- Asking your doctor whether medications can help

-- Create a plan for when your ability to live on your own and make decisions is impaired.
+- Creating a plan for when your ability to live on your own and make decisions is impaired.
 You'll need someone to take over all your responsibilities, including your finances, at some point.

 If you’re caring for someone with FTD, you can:

-- Connect with other caregivers through caregiver support groups.
+- Connect with others through caregiver support groups